-The methodologies of quantitative and qualitative chemistry applied to analytical and/or bioanalytical problems in aqueous chemistry.
-Basic techniques of separation, spectroscopy, and electrochemistry are introduced through a study of chemical speciation and the activity of chemicals in solution.
+Quantitative and qualitative techniques applied to univariate analytical, bioanalytical and/or environmental problems.
+Basic techniques of separation, spectroscopy, and electrochemistry are introduced through studies of chemical speciation and the activity of chemicals in aqueous solution and guided projects tailored to students interest areas.
 Laboratory included.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World requirement.

-Prerequisite: Chemistry 107 and 108 and one 200 level college science course or consent of instructor.
+Prerequisite: Chemistry 108 and a 200 level science course.

 |Term||Block||Title||Instructor||Location||Student Limit/ Available||Updated|

 |Fall 2014||Block 3||Introduction to Analytical Chemistry||Nathan Bower||Olin Hall 172||16/6||04/27/2015|

 |Spring 2015||Block 6||Introduction to Analytical Chemistry||Murphy Brasuel||Olin Hall 172||16/2||04/27/2015|